Table of Contents

 Food is fundamental in the life of any dog.
 Not just because they love to eat, but because it keeps them healthy and happy.
 Mixed breeds may require some experimenting, and it will all come down to common sense.

 Pekehunds are usually small, so the best dry dog food for small dogs is the best choice.
+If you have a little munchkin rolling around you, look for the best puppy food brands on the market.
 To keep things versatile, make sure you mix it with the best canned dog food.
 Since gastrointestinal problems are common with all breeds, make sure to avoid the worst dry dog food even if your pup likes it.

 One of the following is always a safe option: